-Diced the following to bite-sized pieces: 6 prawns (shells & veins removed), 100g boneless chicken and 100g pineapple.
-Marinade chicken with 1/2 tsp sesame oil, 1/4 tsp light soy sauce and some white pepper.
+Dice the following to bite-sized pieces: prawns (shells & veins removed), boneless chicken and pineapple.
+Marinade chicken with sesame oil, light soy sauce and white pepper.

-Heat 2 tbsp oil and a small knob of butter in wok, stir fry shallot and garlic for about 30 seconds or until the shallots start to soften.
+Heat oil and butter in wok, stir fry shallots and garlic until the shallots start to soften.
 Add shrimp paste, stir fry for about 1 minute until you smell the pungent aroma.

-Add rice and pour the sauce (step 1) over.
+Add rice and pour the sauce over.
 Stir fry until the rice grains are dry and evenly-coated in the sauce.
-Add pineapple, 2 tbsp cashew nuts and 2 tbsp raisins; stir fry for another minute or two.
+Add pineapple, cashew nuts and raisins; stir fry for another minute or two.
 Season to taste.